Maria Keller

-Maria Keller (born May 2000) is an American woman who is the founder and former CEO of Read Indeed, a nonprofit literacy organization that donates books to children who lack access to reading materials.
+Maria Keller (born May 2000) is an American woman who is the founder and executive director of Read Indeed, a nonprofit literacy organization that donates books to children who lack access to reading materials.
 Keller founded the charitable organization in 2009 to donate one million books to in-need children by the time she turned eighteen, a task she accomplished at age thirteen.
-By 2019, Read Indeed had donated three million books to underprivileged youth in each U.S. State and seventeen countries.
+By 2024, Read Indeed has donated nearly four million books to underprivileged youth in each U.S. State and seventeen countries.
 For her work with Read Indeed, Keller received the Jefferson Award for Public Service and the Prudential Spirit of Community Award, as well as recognition from CNN Heroes.

-Keller is from Orono, Minnesota and attends a Catholic parish in Hamel, Minnesota.
+Keller is from Plymouth, Minnesota and attends a Catholic parish in Hamel, Minnesota.
 Keller attended the University of Notre Dame, where she is pursued an undergraduate degree in Medieval Studies and the Program of Liberal Studies.
 She attended public school throughout her childhood and is a graduate of Orono High School.

 Early life and education

-Keller was raised in Orono, Minnesota and attended public schools in the Orono School District.
+Keller was raised in Plymouth, Minnesota, and attended public schools in the Orono School District.
 She attended Orono High School, where she played lacrosse.
 She was named an AP Scholar in 2016.